 Bleeding Heart Vine Distribution, Habitat, and Ecology

-This marvel developed over a moderate habitat range.
+This marvel developed as native to a moderate habitat range.
 Not surprisingly, the Bleeding Heart Vine also originates from a region of the globe well known for its great natural beauty.
-Tht’s due to the fact that it evolved as native to western portions of the continent of Africa.
+That’s due to the fact that this wonder evolved as native to western portions of the continent of Africa.

 There, this wonder of Nature currently grows in great abundance, and over a broad region.
 More specifically, it grows naturally in a range that includes Cameroon and Senegal.
-The plant also has strong preferences, typically occuring naturally in regions of dense forest.
+The plant also displays decidedly strong preferences, typically occuring naturally in regions of dense forest.

 Black Witches’ Butter